GridGain-Demos/imc-essentials-in-90-minutes/README.md

 * Docker Compose 1.25.5 or later
 * Java Developer Kit, version 8 or later
 * Apache Maven 3.0 or later
-* Your favorite IDE, such as IntelliJ, IDEA, or Eclipse
+* Your favorite IDE, such as IntelliJ IDEA, or Eclipse

 ## Starting Ignite Cluster